silly-lily/HTB-Machines/StartingPoint/Tier0/Dancing/README.md

 # Dancing Machine

-Dancing is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on exploiting an SMB misconfiguration.
+Dancing is a very easy Windows machine on Hack The Box Starting Point Tier 0 that focuses on exploiting an SMB misconfiguration.

 ## Task 1